The Atacama Cosmology Telescope: DR6 Power Spectra, Likelihoods and $\Lambda$CDM Parameters: Constraints on the model

 \subsection{Implications for cosmological tensions}

 Our results show the continued goodness of fit of the \LCDM\ model over a broader array of multipoles and with independent datasets, and with subsets of data in temperature and polarization.
-Within this model, the Hubble constant is measured to be \be H_0=67.62\pm0.50~{\rm km/s/Mpc} \ (\pact) \ee from the CMB power spectrum, and \be H_0=68.22\pm0.36~{\rm km/s/Mpc} \ (\pactlb) \ee when combined with CMB lensing and BAO data.
+Within this model, the Hubble constant is measured to be \be H_0=67.62\pm0.50~{\rm km/s/Mpc} \ (\pact) \ee from the CMB power spectrum, \be H_0=68.22\pm0.36~{\rm km/s/Mpc} \ (\pactlb) \ee when combined with CMB lensing and DESI \jd{DR1 BAO data, and \be H_0=68.43\pm0.27~{\rm km/s/Mpc} \ (\pactlbb) \ee combined with CMB lensing and DESI DR2 BAO data \citep[also reported in][]{garcia-quintero:2025}}.
 As described in \S\ref{sec:results}, the joint P-ACT dataset excludes the part of the \Planck-only parameter space, measured from the PR3 power spectra, which has the lowest Hubble constant.
 As described in e.g., \cite{Knox:2019rjx,aiola/etal:2020}, the CMB data indirectly measure the Hubble constant due to its effect of scaling the distance to recombination.
 This distance is constrained by precisely measuring the angle of the peak positions in the CMB, which gives the ratio of the sound horizon to the distance to recombination, with the sound horizon measured primarily through the constraint on the baryon density.
 The relative peak heights in the CMB allow a varying Hubble constant to be distinguished from a change in the relative proportions of matter and dark energy, which also affects the distance to recombination.

 Our estimates are consistent with the result of $H_0 =70.4\pm1.9$~km/s/Mpc in \citet{freedman2024} (broken down as $H_0 = 70.39 \pm 1.22~(\rm stat) \pm 1.33~(\rm syst)\pm 0.70~(\sigma_{\rm SN})$ km/s/Mpc) that uses Tip of the Red Giant Branch (TRGB) stars as distance calibrators, but are in significant tension with the SH0ES result of $H_0=73.17\pm0.86$~km/s/Mpc \citep{Riess_SHOES,Breuval:2024lsv}. \cite{verde2024} reviews a broader set of recent $H_0$ measurements.
-The sound horizon is measured with the ACT data, within the \LCDM\ model, to \be r_d =147.1 \pm 0.3~{\rm Mpc} \ (\pact). \ee The product of the Hubble constant and the sound horizon is consistent with the DESI Y1 BAO measurements \citep{DESI-BAO-VI}.
+The sound horizon is measured with the ACT data, within the \LCDM\ model, to \be r_d =147.1 \pm 0.3~{\rm Mpc} \ (\pact). \ee The product of the Hubble constant and the sound horizon is consistent with the DESI DR1 BAO measurements \citep{DESI-BAO-VI}.
 The constraint is illustrated in Figure \ref{fig:h0-s8-tensions}.

 With the improved sensitivity of the ACT data, the inferred Hubble constant can be estimated from the TT, TE and EE data independently, as shown in Figure \ref{fig:ttteee}.
 We find \ba H_0 &=& 68.47\pm 0.91~{\rm km/s/Mpc} \ (\pacttt) \nonumber \\ &=& 66.92\pm 0.76~{\rm km/s/Mpc} \ (\pactte) \nonumber \\ &=& 67.6\pm 1.2~{\rm km/s/Mpc} \ (\pactee). \ea The P-ACT polarization data alone (EE) now independently rule out a \LCDM\ model with a higher Hubble constant of 73~km/s/Mpc at $>4\sigma$.
 Such a universe can still fit the \Planck\ EE data, but is excluded by the ACT EE data.
 To increase the Hubble constant, the matter density is reduced to better fit the peak positions, but the model overpredicts the peak heights.
 This is illustrated in Appendix \ref{apx:params} and follows a similar study in \cite{aiola/etal:2020}.
 Within the \LCDM\ model this provides a new line of evidence for the stability of the parameters with the additional data.